KardiaIO/kardia-web/README.md

 A straight forward Node.js/Express server that takes on the role of traffic control.
 It relays data to and from the Mobile Swift app, python server, as well as our demo web client.

 ### Cloudinary
 [Cloudinary](http://cloudinary.com/) allows webAppEKGAPI to use images while not having to store any locally.
 Rather all images used are stored in Kardia's cloudinary account.
-All images are stored and given a url, which can be referred to when needed.
+All stored images are given a url, which can be referred to when needed.

 ### 3Scale
-[3Scale](http://www.3scale.net/) is third-party API management and authentication.
-It will keep track of user usage and authenticate users before allowing them access to our API.
+[3Scale](http://www.3scale.net/) is used for third-party API management and authentication.
+It keeps track of user usage and authenticates users before allowing them access to our API.

 ### Require 3scale and link your account to the node.js server.
 ```javascript